pgpkg/pgpkg/docs/index.md

 ## What it does

-pgpkg is:
+pgpkg aims to be:

-* a standardised directory layout for distributing code for pl/pgsql
+* a directory structure specification for distributing Postgresql code in pl/pgsql or SQL.
-* a simple, atomic, fast, safe, and easy database migration tool
+* a simple, atomic, fast, safe, and easy schema migration tool
 * a tool to download and manage remotely hosted code (and dependencies), and
-* a tool to install the code and tables into a database
+* a tool to install the packages into a database

 pgpkg also lets you define and run tests, all of which are required to pass before a schema migration will be committed.
 Tests are written as pl/pgsql functions, similar